 In this course, students integrate knowledge and skills attained through their psychology coursework to create a final Capstone Paper that examines one area of psychology through a professional lens.
 In addition, students engage in scholarly discourse about key issues and theories, including ethics, learned throughout the program.
 Finally, students reflect on their experience in the program and consider career possibilities that might utilize their learning while considering ways to contribute to positive social change.
 PSYC 1001, PSYC 2000, and PSYC 2101.)

 Choose 11 courses from general education, BS in Psychology, or other Walden bachelor’s degree programs.
-At least four courses must be at the 3000–4000 level.

 *Note: The BS in Psychology to MS in Clinical Mental Health Counseling Accelerate Into Master’s (AIM) program option requires one additional credit, for a total of 182 credits.